 This will dictate exactly what you include in your plan.
 For example, a realtor who is focusing on personal marketing is most likely marketing to brokers, lenders, and real estate agencies.
 This is the audience.

 With that in mind, the realtor will craft a plan that speaks to specific members of that audience.
 In that case, a personal marketing plan should include numbers, figures, metrics, and projections of upcoming sales.
 This realtor would ideally want their defined audiences to be large enough to generate the number of sales and listings you want.

 The core elements of a personal marketing plan

-Since a personal marketing plan is a game plan for yourself and your job search campaign, it’s crucial for you to make one right away.
+Since a personal marketing plan is a game plan for yourself and your job search campaign, it’s crucial for you to make one right away and learn from this highlevel review.
 Even if you’re not currently in search of a job, it’s important for you to be prepared.

 Not only could you be on the hunt for a job in the future, but it’s also important to consistently market yourself even while you have a job.

 Why is this?